37 Digital Marketing KPIs (Complete Guide)

 Organic traffic from search engines is one of the most profitable lead channels for digital marketers.
 SEO metrics focus mainly on organic traffic and acquiring highly targeted leads.

 17. Inbound links to website

 Measure only the quality links from pages with a high page rank.
 The number of inbound links shows whether your content’s shared on other sites.
 It can also indicate whether you’re considered to be an industry expert in a certain field.

 How to measure: Use SEO tools such as Moz, Alexa or SEMrush to crawl the web and see all inbound links to your website.

-How to improve: Inbound links come with reputation so establish your brand as industry expert to be included in news, articles and reports.
+How to improve: Inbound links come with a reputation, so establish your brand as an industry expert to be included in news, articles and reports.
 Take up guest blogging to get targeted inbound links from other brands’ websites.

 18. Traffic from organic search